American Coalition for Ukraine: 2024

-The fifth Summit (September 22–24, 2024) was held in Washington, DC simultaneously with a United Nations General Assembly session in New York City and a visit by President Volodymyr Zelenskyy to the US.
+The fifth Summit was held in Washington, DC simultaneously with a United Nations General Assembly session in New York City and a visit by President Volodymyr Zelenskyy to the US.
 It focused on the continuation of military and humanitarian aid, and facilitating long-term cooperation between Ukraine and the United States.
 The Summit featured an address by Ukrainian World Congress (UWC) President Paul M. Grod and discussions on international support for Ukraine.

 Immediately after the Summit, President Biden issued a statement of support for Ukraine and allocated $7.9 billion for military assistance.

 2025

-The sixth Ukraine Action Summit was held April 6–9, 2025, in Washington, D.C., with over 700 participants representing all 50 U.S. states and Puerto Rico.
-This was the first Summit to bring delegates from every state to the capital.
-The event included 444 meetings on Capitol Hill with top U.S. lawmakers, including Speaker of the House Mike Johnson, Senate Majority Leader Chuck Schumer, and Speaker Emerita Nancy Pelosi.
-The Summit focused on bipartisan support for continued U.S. military, economic, and humanitarian aid to Ukraine, and featured leadership training, advocacy briefings, networking events, and a rally at the Lincoln Memorial emphasizing shared democratic values.
-Speakers included Ambassador Oksana Markarova, Nobel Peace Prize laureate Oleksandra Matviichuk, Dr. Hanna Hopko, and Representative Tom Kean Jr. Key advocacy messages emphasized enforcing the REPO Act, returning Ukrainian children abducted by Russia, and maintaining sanctions against Russia.
-The Summit included discussion of bipartisan support and grassroots efforts, as well as challenges such as disinformation and changes in public opinion.
+The sixth Ukraine Action Summit was the first event in the series to bring delegates from every state and Puerto Rico to the capital.
+Meetings on Capitol Hill with top U.S. lawmakers, included Speaker of the House Mike Johnson, Senate Majority Leader Chuck Schumer, and Speaker Emerita Nancy Pelosi.
+The Summit focused on bipartisan support for continued U.S. military, economic, and humanitarian aid to Ukraine, and featured leadership training, advocacy briefings, and networking events.
+Speakers included Ambassador Oksana Markarova, Nobel Peace Prize laureate Oleksandra Matviichuk, Dr. Hanna Hopko, and Representative Tom Kean Jr. Advocates called on Congress to enforce the REPO Act, return Ukrainian children abducted by Russia, and maintain sanctions against Russia.

-The seventh Ukraine Action Summit was held October 25-29.
-Despite ongoing government shutdown, it gathered more than 700 delegates from all 50 U.S. states and the District of Columbia who participated in over 450 meetings with US senators, representatives, and their aides.

-The summit included a conference and expo, as well as educational and orientation sessions on advocacy strategy, policy briefings by subject-matter experts, networking opportunities for nonprofits and volunteers, and coordinated visits to congressional offices.
-As during previous summits, it continued the Coalition’s effort to provide structured civic engagement on U.S.–Ukraine policy issues.
+The seventh Ukraine Action Summit included a conference and expo, as well as educational and orientation sessions on advocacy strategy, policy briefings by subject-matter experts, networking opportunities for nonprofits and volunteers, and coordinated visits to congressional offices.
 The summit pursued the following legislative priorities: